6du-host/umbrella/src/plugins/first/readme.md

 ## .first()

-Retrieve the first of the matched nodes
+Retrieve the first of the matched _

 ```js
 .first();